vikibaarathi/fpv-at-ph/README.md

 ### Location / Gates
 - Fly only within the big field area.
 - Do not fly in the playground facing the residentials
-- Dont go to close to the apartments on the right
+- Dont go too close to the apartments on the right
 - If you are first to arrive, open up the gates and tie them neatly
-- If you are last to leave, pull back all the gates
+- If you are the last to leave, pull back all the gates
 - If you crash into a gate, try to fix it.
 - If you cant fix it, pack the gates, remove broken pieces and store them at the side neatly.
 - If you do try to fix using tape or new fabric, choose neutral colors such as white or light yellow / green as to not become an eye sore to the residents facing the field everyday.

 ### Trash management
 - Trash bags are available in the nearby silver car.
-- Please collect all the trash especially broken prop in the area and throw them in the blue cans accross the road
+- Please collect all the trash especially broken props in the area and throw them in the blue cans accross the road
 - Do not leave trash bags by the road.

 ### Crowd (20 pax) and Noise Control